Ingage-Meetup/20221116-fibonacci-fun/README.md

 You are given an amount of money M and an integer array C[] which contains n-number of coins of different denominations.

-Write a program to return the minumum number of coins needed to equal M.
+Write a program to return the minimum number of coins needed to equal M.

 Assume an infinite supply of each kind of coin.